The Keys of Marinus: Plot

-Ian finds Barbara in the temple, where they discover an aged scientist, Darrius (Edmund Warwick), who reveals the location of the next key before dying; Ian and Barbara retrieve the key and teleport to an icy wasteland.
-They meet the duplicitous trapper Vasor (Francis de Wolff), who steals their keys.
-Ian and Altos confront Vasor and force him to take them to the ice caves, where they find Sabetha and Susan with mechanised Ice Soldiers, and discover the next key frozen in a block of ice.
-As they flee, Vasor takes Susan hostage, but an Ice Soldier kills him and the group escapes.
-At the next location, Ian is accused of the murder of Eprin (Dougie Dean), a friend of Altos.
-At Ian's trial, the Doctor returns and postpones the trial while he gathers evidence.
-Susan is kidnapped as a hostage to persuade the Doctor to stop investigating.
-The kidnapper has persuaded the judges to find Ian guilty; however, Susan is found bound and gagged, and the plot is uncovered.
-The Doctor finds the final key, hidden in the murder weapon, and Ian is freed.
+Ian finds Barbara in the temple, where they retrieve the next key before teleporting to an icy wasteland.
+They meet Vasor, who steals their keys.
+Ian and Altos force him to take them to the ice caves, where they find Sabetha and Susan with mechanised Ice Soldiers, and discover the next key frozen in ice.
+An Ice Soldier kills Vasor and the group escapes.
+Ian is accused of the murder of Eprin.
+The Doctor returns and postpones Ian's trial to gather evidence.
+The judges are persuaded to find Ian guilty; however, Susan is found kidnapped by the murderer's wife.
+The Doctor finds the final key and Ian is freed.

-The travellers return to Arbitan's island, where Altos and Sabetha have been held prisoner by Yartek (Stephen Dartnell)—Arbitan's killer—and the four keys have been seized.
+The travellers return to Arbitan's island, where Altos and Sabetha have been held prisoner by Yartek—Arbitan's killer—and the four keys have been seized.
 The Doctor frees Altos and Sabetha and unmasks the Voord.
-Ian gives Yartek a false key found in the screaming jungle; when Yartek places the key in the Conscience, the machine explodes and he is killed along with the occupying Voord.
+Ian gives Yartek a false key found in the jungle; when Yartek places the key in the Conscience, the machine explodes and he is killed along with the occupying Voord.
 The Doctor, Susan, Ian, and Barbara flee the tower with Altos and Sabetha before the growing blaze overtakes the ancient structure.